sgsellan/gpytoolbox/README.md

 ```python
 from gpytoolbox.copyleft import mesh_boolean
 ```
-you will be bound by the more restrictive GPL license.
+you will be bound by the more restrictive GPL/AGPL license.

 ## Attribution